dribdat/docs/docs/whitepaper.md

 // v.2.8 /// 8.2022

 > This paper describes **dribdat** as an open development platform for technical sprints and data expeditions.
 A simple user interface allows managing challenges, resources and bootstraps, while augmenting tolerance and fairness among participants.
 See how we use it to support teams in hackathons and workshops.
-By fostering and connecting design notes, data, and code, let's make the experience of exploring real world problems hands-on _even more awesome!_
+By fostering and connecting design notes, data, and code, let's make the experience of exploring real world problems moar awesome!

 Permalink: [docs.dribdat.cc/whitepaper](https://docs.dribdat.cc/whitepaper/)
 ~ Download: [tresorit.com](https://web.tresorit.com/l/fPhCS#b8XDMRrW_MTQC3z7anFn8Q) (PDF)